Let us clear up the organ donation myths. Get the facts on organ donation

 If you haven’t registered to be an organ and tissue donor, your family will be asked to make a decision on your behalf during a very difficult time.
 Talking with your family and friends about donation makes them aware of your wishes and can make their decision easier.

-Myth: I can only register as an organ donor at the DMV; it will take too long to register.
+Myth: I can only register as an organ donor at the DMV.

 Fact: Registering as an organ donor has never been so easy.